reazen/relude-parse/README.md

 ReasonML/Bucklescript, built on top of the functional programming types and type classes provided by [Relude](https://github.com/reazen/relude).

+`ReludeParse` was influenced by [purescript-string-parsers](https://github.com/purescript-contrib/purescript-string-parsers), [parsihax](https://github.com/deathbeam/parsihax), and [atto](https://github.com/tpolecat/atto), and several of the parsers in the Haskell ecosystem.

 # Getting started

 ## Install the library